adrianardnerg/notes/README.md

 # 2023-11-30
 - "Today's programming wisdom is to embrace simplicity and readability in your code.
 Strive for clean, concise, and well-organized solutions that are easy to understand and maintain.
 Remember, code is read far more often than it is written, so make it a joy to read for yourself and your fellow developers."

+# 2023-12-01
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially worse performance overall.
+It's better to write clear, simple code first and optimize only when necessary, based on profiling and measurement.